Penn Medicine: University of Pennsylvania Health System

 This type of mesothelioma starts in the narrow lining of the lung cavity.
 The proximity of this lining to the lungs and chest wall leads to tumors spreading into the chest wall or onto the lungs.
 If they reach the lungs, doctors may need to remove one of the organs during mesothelioma surgery.

 Penn Medicine’s health network features Abramson Cancer Center, located in downtown Philadelphia.
 Abramson Cancer Center is one of two cancer hospitals in Philadelphia with mesothelioma specialists and personalized treatment offered to patients.
 The other is Fox Chase Cancer Center, an affiliate of Temple University.
+Abramson Cancer Center is a National Cancer Institute-designated center, which is a prestigious recognition.

 Abramson Cancer Center’s top mesothelioma specialist is Dr. Keith Cengel.
 He is the Executive Director of the Penn Medicine Mesothelioma and Pleural Diseases Program.
 Dr. Cengel is a radiation oncologist and professor of radiation oncology at the Hospital of the University of Pennsylvania.